Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Quantity

-Another factor to keep in mind when judging the quality of your crema is quantity.
+Another factor to consider when evaluating the quality of your crema is its quantity.

 No one likes to anticipate the taste of a strong, aromatic shot of espresso only to get a mouthful of foam instead.